-During the year ended December 31, 2018, we paid approximately \$127.9 million of total repayments which was comprised of \$59.9 million in repayments on our Revolving Credit Facility, approximately \$24.3 million in repayments on our mortgage loans for Watrecrest at Katy, Physicians Regional and HaborChase of Shorewood prior to their scheduled maturities, approximately \$24.9 million in repayments on our mortgage loan for Calvert Medical Office Properties that matured in August 2018, as well as approximately \$18.8 million in scheduled repayments on our mortgages and other notes payable.
-During the year ended December 31, 2017, we paid approximately \$136.4 million of total repayments which was comprised of \$64.9 million in repayments on our Revolving Credit Facility, \$49.6 million in repayments on our mortgage loans for Knoxville Medical Office Properties and the Claremont Medical Office property prior to their scheduled maturities and \$21.9 million of scheduled repayments on our mortgages and other notes payable.
-During the year ended December 31, 2016, we paid approximately \$174.5 million of total repayments which was comprised of \$120.3 million in repayments on our Revolving Credit Facility, \$34.4 million in repayments on our mortgage loans for the Wellmore of Tega Cay Property and Raider Ranch Community, prior to the scheduled maturities, and \$19.8 million of scheduled repayments.
+During the year ended December 31, 2018, we paid approximately \$127.9 million of total repayments which was comprised of \$59.9 million in repayments on our Revolving Credit Facility, approximately \$24.3 million in repayments on our mortgage loans for Watercrest at Katy, Physicians Regional and HarborChase of Shorewood prior to their scheduled maturities, approximately \$24.9 million in repayments on our mortgage loan for Calvert Medical Office Properties that matured in August 2018, as well as approximately \$18.8 million in scheduled repayments on our mortgages and other notes payable.

+As of December 31, 2019, we have approximately \$39.6 million of debt obligations coming due during 2020.
+In February 2020, we repaid approximately \$20.5 million of debt obligations that were scheduled to mature in June 2020.